mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

   your replica set configuration.

-- Can use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup only if you are running MongoDB 6.0 or later.
+- Can use namespace filter lists to define the :manual:`namespaces  </reference/glossary/#std-term-namespace>` included in a backup only if you are running MongoDB 6.0 or later.
 Snapshots taken on versions MongoDB 4.2 through 5.0 always include all namespaces.